Copenhagen interpretation can survive the upgraded Schroedinger's cat Gedankenexperiment: Our result

-With these results, we can see that the reasoning in page 4 of \cite{qi1571} is no longer valid, so that the statements in the last two columns of Table 3 of \cite{qi1571} cannot be inferred either.
+Thus we can see that the reasoning in page 4 of \cite{qi1571} is no longer valid, so that the statements in the last two columns of Table 3 of \cite {qi1571} cannot be inferred either.

-In brief, if we take the point of view that measurements will make wavefunctions collapse so that the information on the phase difference is erased, then the key reason why the Gedankenexperiment in \cite{qi1571} had led to the inconsistent result is that the agents in the Gedankenexperiment mistakenly described the states of the labs as pure states (i.e., Eqs. (\ref {not ok}) and (\ref{pure})).
-But in fact they should be mixtures (Eqs. (\ref {ok}) and (\ref{mix})).
-Therefore, when using Copenhagen interpretation and similar quantum interpretation theories, quantum theory will not cause any inconsistent in this Gedankenexperiment.
+In brief, if we take the point of view that measurements will make wavefunctions collapse irreversibly so that the information on the phase difference is erased, then the key reason why the Gedankenexperiment in \cite {qi1571} had led to the inconsistent result is that the agents in the Gedankenexperiment mistakenly described the states of the labs as pure states (i.e., Eqs. (\ref{not ok}) and (\ref{pure})).
+But in fact they should be mixtures (Eqs. (\ref{ok}) and (\ref{mix})).
+Therefore, when using Copenhagen interpretation and similar quantum interpretations, quantum theory will not cause any inconsistent in this Gedankenexperiment so that Assumption (C) of \cite{qi1571} will not be violated.

+It is also worth noting that some versions of the Copenhagen interpretation does not even allow the Frauchiger-Renner Gedankenexperiment in the first place.
+This is because these theories suggested that a quantum state belongs always to a microscopic object in connection with a measurement apparatus, and the latter should be described by classical physics, while the Frauchiger-Renner Gedankenexperiment treated it the other way.
+Nevertheless, even if we do not take this point of view, our above analysis showed that the collapse feature alone is already sufficient for disproving Frauchiger-Renner's result.